 You don’t have to have been to a Jewish wedding to know that they are filled with energy and laughter.
 From the mazel tov to the dancing, it is a far cry from the traditional British suited and booted affair.

-Keeping the atmosphere festive from the get-go, the bride and groom each hold their own receptions to welcome their guests with eating, dancing and fun.
+Keeping the atmosphere festive from the get-go, the bride and groom each hold their own Jewish receptions to welcome their guests with eating, dancing and fun.
 Both are said to be very celebratory occasions with the groom’s called a tisch, often involving a good few shots of whisky!
 Kicking things off, with the ketubah at the groom’s reception, for the beginning of the more serious part of the day, everything is signed and set in stone by the groom.
 The two witnesses, family and friends present, ensure there is no escape, from the terms and conditions to which the bride and groom are now legally bound.
 This part of the day is always great to photograph because there is so much emotion between everyone.

 Chuppah and Badeken

 Decorated and exposed to the open air above, the chuppah is where proceedings take place.
 The bride having just finished badeken is poised ready for action, with her veil now covering her face.
-Having covered his fiance’s face with the veil, during badeken, the groom makes his way back to his reception to put on his kittel, a white robe, for the next part of the ceremony.
-There are no pockets in the kittel to remind the bride and groom that material possessions do not matter, and thus the bride may also choose not to wear any jewelry for the ceremony under the canopy.
+Having covered his fiancé’s face with the veil, during badeken, the groom makes his way back to his reception to put on his kittel, a white robe, for the next part of the ceremony.
+There are no pockets in the kittel to remind the bride and groom that material possessions do not matter, and thus the bride may also choose not to wear any wedding jewellery for the Jewish ceremony under the canopy.

 Badeken, is a ritual of old that dates back to when Rebecca covered her face with her veil when she saw Isaac coming towards her before they married.
 In addition to upholding ancient tradition, it is also a signal to the rest of the community that this is now a married woman.
 The groom, rabbi and his family and friends enter the bride’s reception, where the groom covers his bride’s face with her veil whilst both mothers sit on either side of her.
-Taking place to the sounds of their family and friends singing, the rabbi says a blessing over the couple, then the groom leaves to prepare for his entrance to the canopy.
+Taking place to the sounds of their family and friends singing, the rabbi says a blessing over the wedding couple, then the groom leaves to prepare for his entrance to the canopy.
 First the groom then the bride are taken to the chuppah by loved ones, the bride usually by her parents.
 On reaching the canopy, the bride now circles the groom three or seven times.
 If they choose three – it is to represent: righteousness, justice and loving, if they opt for the longer seven times, it stands for seven biblical components of perfection.

-The ceremony begins with Erusin.
+The Jewish ceremony begins with Erusin.
 A traditional ritual where the Rabbi says two blessings over the couple.
 One of the blessings is for the wine, the other for the union, after which both the bride and groom taste the wine.
 Next the bride, and sometimes the husband too, is presented with her ring by the groom.
 Whilst saying a special declaration, the groom places the ring on the brides right index finger.
 In some ceremonies, the groom will receive his ring outside of the chuppa.
-Finally, the ketubah, the marriage contract is read out loud by the rabbi for everyone, including the bride to hear.
+Finally, the ketubah, the Jewish marriage contract is read out loud by the rabbi for everyone, including the bride to hear.

 Now for Nissun, the end of the ceremony, during which the bride and groom are finally married.
 Seven blessings, the Sheva Brachot are recited by the rabbi or specially chosen guests, for: creation, joy and the couple themselves.
 At the end, the bride and groom drink from the cup of wine again.
 Then comes the bit that is easily recognisable.
 The groom stamps on a glass on the floor with his right foot, and the guests shout “mazel tov”, which means congratulations.
 After that it is at last time for the celebrations.
 The happy couple slip away to the yichud for a little private time.
 After stepping over a sterling silver spoon, right foot first, the bride and groom, must lock the door from the inside and spend a least eight minutes in there.